 While you should always get a professional opinion, here are signs to look for if you suspect your cat may be pregnant:

-- After approximately 15 to 18 days of cat pregnancies, you may notice that her nipples have become enlarged and red, commonly referred to as “pinking up.”
+- After approximately 15 to 18 days of cat pregnancies, you may notice that their nipples have become enlarged and red, commonly referred to as “pinking up.”

 - Your cat may go through a stage of vomiting, similar to morning sickness in humans.
-If you notice her sickness becoming more frequent or she seems unwell in any other way, contact your veterinarian.
+If you notice their sickness becoming more frequent or they seem unwell in any other way, contact your veterinarian.

 - Your cat’s belly will start to swell, but it’s essential to avoid touching it, so you don’t risk harming your cat or her unborn kittens.
 There can be other causes of abdominal swelling, so monitor your cat closely for any signs of illness and consult your veterinarian if you have any concerns.

-- An expecting cat will gain between 1 to 2 kilograms (depending on the number of kittens she is carrying).
+- An expecting cat will gain between one to two kilograms (depending on the number of kittens they are carrying).

 - Pregnant cats tend to have an increased appetite later in their pregnancy, which will also play a role in weight gain.
 An increased appetite could also be a sign of worms or illness, so double-check with your veterinarian to confirm.

-- Your pregnant cat may act more maternal, meaning that she may purr more and seek extra attention from you.
+- Your pregnant cat may act more maternal, meaning that they may purr more and seek extra attention from you.

-- Some veterinary practices can diagnose cat pregnancy using ultrasound, sometimes as early as fifteen days into her term.
-Your vet may also be able to give you an indication of how many kittens your cat is expecting by day 40 of her pregnancy.
+- Some veterinary practices can diagnose cat pregnancy using ultrasound, sometimes as early as 15 days into their term.
+Your veterinarian may also be able to give you an indication of how many kittens your cat is expecting by day 40 of their pregnancy.
 Bear in mind that sometimes a larger kitten can obscure other smaller kittens in the womb, so don’t be surprised if you have more kittens than expected.

-Although your cat should be more than capable of handling labor herself, make sure that you prepare as she approaches the end of her term.
-It’s good to be on standby to offer soothing words and step in to help if she runs into any complications.
+Although your cat should be more than capable of handling labor themselves, make sure that you prepare as they approach the end of their term.
+It’s good to be on standby to offer soothing words and step in to help if they run into any complications.